Over the last 50 years, Milton Keynes has developed an excellent reputation for commissioning public art.

 Future commissions

-All future commission opportunities are advertised here, via our Twitter and Facebook channels and on the Arts Jobs & Arts News website.
+All future commission opportunities are advertised on our social media channels and via the Arts Jobs & Arts News website.

 Public Art – current and recent commissions